parsaeisa/Notes/Software engineering/Non-technical/managing.md

 **Layer management**: Domain managing is a big concept that I like to call **layer managing**.
 It's about making layers more **seperate**, and making their duties more **clear**.
 Duties of two different layers should not **overlap**.

 I think it contains the features and domains that each team owns.
 It can affect the way of developing that domain.

-## Dismantling

-When you want to dismantle a logic from monolith here are steps :
-- At first look at the dependencies that the logic has ( consider the monolith as a black-box )
-- Call to the corresponding team and ask them to provide that dependencies
-- Show them to product managers (I think this is in order to not touch the domain )
-- Show them to QA and and developers
-- start developing the new service

-Don't improve the logic while you are dismantling it.

-After that your team owned the logic the start to making it better.